jnalanko/syotti/README.md

-# Minimum Bait Cover Toolkit Syotti
+# Minimum Bait Cover Tool Syotti

-This is a set of command line tools to compute a cover for a set of reference sequences using short bait strings.
-The method is documented in our [bioRxiv preprint](https://www.biorxiv.org/content/10.1101/2021.11.05.467426v1).
+Syotti is a tool to find a small set of short DNA strings ("baits") to fully cover a set of target sequences.
+The method is described in our paper in [Bioinformatics](https://academic.oup.com/bioinformatics/article/38/Supplement_1/i177/6617487).

 ## Problem definition

-Strings A and B of equal length are *d-Hamming neighbors* if the [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) of A to B or the reverse complement of B is at most d.
+Strings A and B of equal length are *d-Hamming neighbors* if the [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) of A to B *or the reverse complement* of B is at most d.

 The problem is parameterized by two integers d and L. Suppose we have a set of reference sequences S_1, S_2, ... , S_n from the alphabet {A,C,G,T,N}.
 The special character N is defined to not match with itself.
 The goal is to find a small set of bait strings B_1, ... , B_m, all of equal length L, such that the baits together cover every position of the reference sequences.
 A bait is considered to cover all length-L substrings of the reference sequences that are d-hamming neighbors with the bait.
+Syotti produces an approximate solution for this problem.

+## IMPORTANT: Shortcomings

+Syotti solves the abstract string matching problem defined above.
+It does not take into consideration practical issues such as off-target binding, bait melting temperature or bait-to-bait binding.
+Postprocessing the baits to suit the requirements of your particular sequencing project is advised.

 ## Compiling